Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Introduction

 \subsection{Part II: Application to the Arithmetic Fundamental Lemma}

-We will first give a brief formulation of the AFL conjecture in the \emph{inhomogeneous group version}.
-In the main text, we will also consider the AFL in the \emph{Lie algebra formulation}.
-We refer the reader to \cite{RSZ} for the \emph{homogeneous version}.
+We now describe the application of Theorem \ref{thmMain1} to the AFL.
+For this, we briefly recall the AFL conjecture in the \emph{inhomogeneous group} formulation from \cite{Zhang}.
+In the main text, we will also consider the AFL in the \emph{Lie algebra} formulation.
+We refer the reader to \cite{RSZ} for the \emph{homogeneous group} formulation.

 Let us fix an integer $n\geq 2$ and let $W_0$ be an $(n-1)$-dimensional $E_0$-vector space.
-Set $W := E\tensor W_0$ and $V := W\oplus Eu$.
+Set $W := E\tensor_{E_0} W_0$ and $V := W\oplus Eu$.
 We embed $GL(W)$ into $GL(V)$ as $h\mapsto \mathrm{diag}(h,1)$.
 In this way, $GL(W)$ acts by conjugation on $\End(V)$.
 An element $γ\in \End(V)$ is said to be \emph{regular semi-simple}, if its stabilizer for this action is trivial and if its orbit is Zariski-closed.

 Let $S(E_0)$ denote the symmetric space

 It is stable under the action of $GL(W_0)$.
 We denote its regular semi-simple elements by $S(E_0)_{\rm{rs}}$ and form the set-theoretic quotient $[S(E_0)_{\mathrm{rs}}]:=GL(W_0)\backslash S(E_0)_{\mathrm{rs}}.$